puzhizhi/findiff/docs/source/getstarted.rst

 ---------------------

-There may be situations when you want to create your own stencils and do not want to use the stencils automatically created by :code:`FinDiff` objects.
+There may be situations when you want to create your own stencils and do not want to use the stencils automatically created by :code:`Diff` objects.
 This is mainly for exploratory work.
 For example, you may wonder, how the coefficients for the 2D Laplacian look like if you don't use the cross-shaped stencil from the previous section but rather an x-shaped one: